agi-brain/xuance/docs/source/documents/api/policies/gaussian.rst

   :param hidden_sizes: The sizes of the hidden layers.
   :type hidden_sizes: Sequence[int]
   :param normalize: The method of normalization.
-  :type normalize: nn.Module
+  :type normalize: nn.Cell
   :param initialize: The initialization for the parameters of the networks.
-  :type initialize: torch.Tensor
+  :type initialize: ms.Tensor
   :param activation: The choose of activation functions for hidden layers.
-  :type activation: nn.Module
+  :type activation: nn.Cell

 .. py:function::
   xuance.mindspore.policies.gaussian.ActorNet.construct(x)

-  xxxxxx.
+  - The forward method takes a tensor x as input (representing the state).
+  - It computes the mean and log standard deviation using the MLP (self.mu) and the trainable parameter (self.logstd).
+  - It sets the parameters of a diagonal Gaussian distribution using the computed mean and log standard deviation.
+  - The distribution is returned.

   :param x: The input tensor.
-  :type x: torch.Tensor
+  :type x: ms.Tensor
-  :return: xxxxxx.
+  :return: The mean values of the Gaussian distributions.
-  :rtype: xxxxxx
+  :rtype: ms.Tensor

 .. py:class::
   xuance.mindspore.policies.gaussian.CriticNet(state_dim, hidden_sizes, normalize, initialize, activation)

+  - The CriticNet is designed to estimate the Q-values for a given state in the context of reinforcement learning.
+  - The architecture is similar to an MLP, and it produces a single output representing the estimated Q-value.

   :param state_dim: The dimension of the input state.
   :type state_dim: int
   :param hidden_sizes: The sizes of the hidden layers.
   :type hidden_sizes: Sequence[int]
   :param normalize: The method of normalization.
-  :type normalize: nn.Module
+  :type normalize: nn.Cell
   :param initialize: The initialization for the parameters of the networks.
-  :type initialize: torch.Tensor
+  :type initialize: ms.Tensor
   :param activation: The choose of activation functions for hidden layers.
-  :type activation: nn.Module
+  :type activation: nn.Cell

 .. py:function::
   xuance.mindspore.policies.gaussian.CriticNet.construct(x)

-  xxxxxx.
+  - The forward method takes a tensor x as input (representing the state).
+  - It passes the input through the entire neural network (self.model).
+  - The output represents the Q-value for the given state.

   :param x: The input tensor.
-  :type x: torch.Tensor
+  :type x: ms.Tensor
-  :return: xxxxxx.
+  :return: The Q-value for the given state.
-  :rtype: xxxxxx
+  :rtype: ms.Tensor

 .. py:class::
   xuance.mindspore.policies.gaussian.ActorCriticPolicy(action_space, representation, actor_hidden_size, critic_hidden_size, normalize, initialize, activation)

+  - This architecture follows the actor-critic paradigm,
+  - where the actor is responsible for selecting actions based on the current state,
+  - and the critic evaluates the value of the state.

   :param action_space: The action space of the environment.
   :type action_space: Space
   :param representation: The representation module.
-  :type representation: nn.Module
+  :type representation: nn.Cell
   :param actor_hidden_size: The sizes of the hidden layers in actor network.
   :type actor_hidden_size: list
   :param critic_hidden_size: The sizes of the hidden layers in critic networks.
   :type critic_hidden_size: list
   :param normalize: The method of normalization.
-  :type normalize: nn.Module
+  :type normalize: nn.Cell
   :param initialize: The initialization for the parameters of the networks.
-  :type initialize: torch.Tensor
+  :type initialize: ms.Tensor
   :param activation: The choose of activation functions for hidden layers.
-  :type activation: nn.Module
+  :type activation: nn.Cell

 .. py:function::
   xuance.mindspore.policies.gaussian.ActorCriticPolicy.construct(observation)

-  xxxxxx.
+  - The forward method takes an observation (either a NumPy array or a dictionary) as input.
+  - It passes the observation through the representation neural network to obtain the state representation.
+  - The state representation is then used as input for both the actor and critic networks.
+  - The output consists of the representation's output, the actor's output (policy distribution over actions), and the critic's output (value function).

   :param observation: The original observation variables.
-  :type observation: torch.Tensor
+  :type observation: ms.Tensor
-  :return: xxxxxx.
+  :return: A tuple that includes the outputs of the representation, the actor network, and the critic network.
-  :rtype: xxxxxx
+  :rtype: tuple

 .. py:class::
   xuance.mindspore.policies.gaussian.ActorPolicy(action_space, representation, actor_hidden_size, normalize, initialize, activation)

+  - This class represents a standalone actor policy, typically used in actor-only algorithms or as part of a larger policy in more complex architectures.
+  - The actor is responsible for selecting actions based on the current state, and the policy can be used for generating actions during both training and inference.

   :param action_space: The action space of the environment.
   :type action_space: Space
   :param representation: The representation module.
-  :type representation: nn.Module
+  :type representation: nn.Cell
   :param actor_hidden_size: The sizes of the hidden layers in actor network.
   :type actor_hidden_size: list
   :param normalize: The method of normalization.
-  :type normalize: nn.Module
+  :type normalize: nn.Cell
   :param initialize: The initialization for the parameters of the networks.
-  :type initialize: torch.Tensor
+  :type initialize: ms.Tensor
   :param activation: The choose of activation functions for hidden layers.
-  :type activation: nn.Module
+  :type activation: nn.Cell

 .. py:function::
   xuance.mindspore.policies.gaussian.ActorPolicy.construct(observation)

-  xxxxxx.
+  - The forward method takes an observation (either a NumPy array or a dictionary) as input.
+  - It passes the observation through the representation neural network to obtain the state representation.
+  - The state representation is then used as input for the actor network.
+  - The output consists of the representation output and the actor's output (policy distribution over actions).

   :param observation: The original observation variables.
-  :type observation: torch.Tensor
+  :type observation: ms.Tensor
-  :return: xxxxxx.
+  :return: A tuple that includes the representation output and the actor's output.
-  :rtype: xxxxxx
+  :rtype: tuple

 .. py:class::
   xuance.mindspore.policies.gaussian.ActorNet_SAC(state_dim, action_dim, hidden_sizes, initialize, activation)

+  - An implementation of a actor network for the Soft Actor-Critic (SAC) with continuous action spaces.
+  - It takes the state as input and outputs a Gaussian distribution over continuous actions using a softmax activation.

   :param state_dim: The dimension of the input state.
   :type state_dim: int
   :param action_dim: The dimension of the action input.